 - 1 cup panko bread crumbs

-Bring a large pot of salted water to a boil and cook macaroni noodles until they are al dente, meaning they still have a bit of chew and texture (not too soft).
+- Cook the noodles.
+Bring a large pot of salted water to a boil and cook the macaroni noodles until they are al dente, meaning they still have a bit of chew and texture (not too soft).

-Heat a 12 inch cast iron skillet over medium heat.
-Melt 1/2 cup of butter and whisk in the flour until a smooth, thin paste forms.
-Then whisk in the mustard powder.
+- Make a roux.
+Heat a 12-inch cast iron skillet over medium heat.
+Melt 1/2 cup of butter and then whisk in the flour until a smooth, thin paste forms.
+Next, whisk in the mustard powder.

-Serve your mac and cheese while it is still warm and the cheese is nice and melty!
+- Enjoy.
+Remove the smoked mac and cheese from the smoker.
+Serve it while it is still warm and the cheese is nice and melty!